h0bbel/homelab-cicd/README.md

 Fully automated Ubuntu 24.04 templates.

-###### Environment Variables
+##### Environment Variables

-Environment variables defined in CI/CD setup gets mapped into the build.sh script that's run inside the Packer container, and is then picked up by Packer during build.
+Environment variables defined in CI/CD setup gets mapped by the `build.sh` script that's run inside the Packer container, and is then subsequently picked up by Packer during build.

 **Packer Specific variables**